 Gaby Vaca-Flores, RD, CLE, gets *to the bottom* of what different types of poop mean.
-Included: what their consistency, color, and frequency say about your digestive and overall health.
+Learn what’s behind different poop colors and consistencies and how often you should poop for your digestive and overall health.

-Maybe you’ve noticed that sometimes it has a different shape or color.
-Otherwise, you might find that it’s easy (and dare I say, enjoyable) to pass—while other times, not so much.
+If you’ve ever found yourself looking into the toilet bowl and thinking, “What does healthy poop look like?” it’s a valid question.
+Maybe you’ve noticed that sometimes you have different colored poop or different shapes of poop.
+Other times, you might find it’s easy (and dare I say, enjoyable) to pass—while other times, not so much.

 Keeping an eye on your poop may not sound like the most pleasant piece of advice, but the importance of good bowel health can’t be stressed enough.

 Poop can tell us a lot about what may be going on with your digestive system.
 Moreover, it can paint a broad picture of your health status, given that 70 percent of the immune system resides in the gut and your digestion is linked to everything from your mood to skin health.
 As a result, we often rely on the texture, shape, color, timing patterns, and even the smell of poop to give us small clues for what may be going on with your body.